WTy-2/spec/Old/spec.md

 ```
 (1) Try to match all fields of B with same-named fields in A.
 (2) Try to initialise any remaining fields in B with defaults.
-(3) Fail if any fields in B remain unitialised
+(3) Fail if any fields in B remain uninitialised
 ```

 ### Construction